 Choose one of the following methods for parameterizing the temperature dependence:

-None - Simulate at parameter measurement temperature — the temperature dependence is not modeled.
+None - Simulate at parameter measurement temperature — temperature dependence is not modeled.
 This is the default method.

 Model temperature dependence — simulation of temperature-dependent effects.
 Specify the temperature value of the device simulation and the coefficients of temperature dependence for other block parameters.